acumos/portal-marketplace/docs/user-guides/portal-user/portal/portal-onboarding-intro.rst

 It exists three client libraries that supports the onboarding of Python, Java and R models.
 They are mainly composed of a function to create the model bundle in wich artifacts are embeded and a push function to push (onboard) the model bundle in Acumos.
-Once the model bundle is onboarded successfully in Acumos, if you have chosen a message respons is displayed with  the Acumos doc
+Once the model bundle is onboarded successfully in Acumos, if you have chosen a message response is displayed with  the Acumos doc

 The appropriate client library does the first step of the on-boarding process.
 This includes: